-it may be over a decade since i last saw the inside of a classroom (and truth be told, a little longer ago than that!), but something about the start of september always brings about a sense of new beginnings, knuckling down and getting stuck in to whatever new project or goal is on the horizon.
+It may be (well) over a decade since I last saw the inside of a classroom, but something about the start of September always brings about a sense of new beginnings, knuckling down and getting stuck in to whatever new project or goal is on the horizon.

-my tylko shelving units* have also been moved and repurposed in the big switch-around, with the taller unit which had previously been in the office area now serving as open-plan shelving in my kitchen/dining space (which i’ll be sharing really soon!), and my mid-height unit now residing in my workspace. the lower shelves are laden with books and magazines, while the top shelves serve as a more decorative area for displaying my favourite photographs and art prints, as well as my trusty pure radio* companion during the working day.
+My Tylko shelving units** have also been moved and repurposed in the big switch-around, with the taller unit which had previously been in the office area now serving as open-plan shelving in my kitchen/dining space (which i’ll be sharing really soon!), and my mid-height unit now residing in my workspace.

-one thing that i felt i needed to really help bring the space together once i’d shifted all my furniture was a rug, and i knew that i wanted something that was nicely tactile underfoot. i’d be thinking that hardwearing jute would be a good fit for the space and this beautiful round faro jute natural circle rug* from modern rugs caught my eye as i scrolled through their extensive collection, reminding me of the gorgeous decor at my favourite greek island getaway resort, casa cook. this intricate hand-woven rug has a lovely worn-in feel to it and slotted in nicely with the scandi-boho vibe i’d been cultivating in the rest of the open-plan living space.
+One thing that I felt I needed to really help bring the space together once I’d shifted all my furniture was a rug, and I knew that I wanted something that was nicely tactile underfoot.
+I’d been thinking that hardwearing jute would be a good fit for the space and this beautiful round Faro jute natural circle rug** from Modern Rugs caught my eye as I scrolled through their extensive collection, reminding me of the gorgeous decor at my favourite Greek island getaway resort, Casa Cook.
+This intricate hand-woven rug has a lovely worn-in feel to it and slotted in nicely with the Scandi-boho vibe I’d been cultivating in the rest of the open-plan living space.

-last week i read a wonderful blog post by my friend antonia, which focused on the 7 desks of highly effective people, and got me thinking about which category mine might fall in to. i definitely aspire to keep my desk neat and tidy, but it never takes long for me to end up surrounded by piles of catalogues, magazines and notebooks! that said, there is something quite galvanising when there is just the right amount of clutter around me (i.e. plenty of blog post fodder, not just stacks of unopened bills!), and i love having a mood board of inspirational imagery in my workspace to help captivate and motivate me throughout the day.
+Last week I read a wonderful blog post by my friend Antonia, which focused on the 7 desks of highly effective people, which got me thinking about which category mine might fall in to.
+I definitely aspire to keep my desk neat and tidy, but it never takes long for me to end up surrounded by piles of catalogues, magazines and notebooks!
+That said, there is something quite galvanising when there is just the right amount of clutter around me (i.e. plenty of blog post fodder, not stacks of unopened bills!), and I love having a mood board of inspirational imagery in my workspace to help captivate and motivate me throughout the day.

-a number of items in this post have been gifted by their respective brands and are denoted with an asterisk. all imagery © fabric of my life.
+Some items in this post have been gifted by the respective brands and are denoted by a double asterisk (**).
+All photography © Kate Baxter.